Battlefield Reclamation

 We are asking for your assistance – and your generosity.
 Years from now, the people who walk these important battlefields, and visit Carnton, Carter House, and Rippa Villa, may not know how we saved this vital ground and these significant places.
 But they will know that essential pieces of our nation’s history were preserved.
 From there, they can learn and appreciate what the past means to them, and to those who follow them.
 That is what matters.

 Please contact Laurie McPeak at 615-794-0903 or laurie@boft.org.
-If you would like to donate online please visit:
+If you would like to donate online please click the button below: